smissaertj/GnomePaper-GUI/README.md

 ### Usage
 After installing using the `Configure & Install GnomePaper GUI` button, the app will automatically run at the specified interval.
-There's no need to run the GUI again, unless you wish to reconfigure a setting or set a one time randome image.
+There's no need to run the GUI again, unless you wish to reconfigure a setting or set a one time random image.

 You can check the next run using `systemctl --user list-timers gnomepaper-gui.timer`